Thenuri/fresh-express/README.md

 ## Other technologies used

- .
-Mailtrap
+ #### Mailtrap
-    On completion of dispatch of each order system will send an email to the customer saying the order has been dispatched with the order information this is been done by mailtrap.
+    - On completion of dispatch of each order system will send an email to the customer saying the order has been dispatched with the  orderinformation this is been done by mailtrap.

- .
-Pusher
+ #### Pusher
-    To inform the CRM users an order has beed arrived  the pusher has bee used.
+    - To inform the CRM users an order has beed arrived the pusher has bee used.